Zhang Nan (badminton)

-Zhang Nan (张楠 (張楠, Zhāng Nán); born 1 March 1990) is a Chinese badminton player who specializes in both men's and mixed doubles.
+Zhang Nan (张楠 (張楠, Zhāng Nán); born 1 March 1990) is a Chinese former professional badminton player who specializes in both men's and mixed doubles.
 He found much success in mixed doubles with his former partner Zhao Yunlei.
 They won gold in 2012 Summer Olympics, 3 golds in BWF World Championships in 2011, 2014 and 2015 and a gold at the 2014 Asian Games.
 Having won all major events as a pair, they are considered one of the most successful mixed doubles pairs of all time.
+Zhang Nan himself is considered to be one of the all-time greats of badminton.

 Having found huge success in mixed doubles with Zhao, Zhang partnered Fu Haifeng with whom he won gold in 2016 Summer Olympics.
 After this, Fu retired and Zhang partnered Liu Cheng and became World Champion in the men's doubles at the 2017 BWF World Championships.

 Career

 Zhang Nan is a badminton player who has achieved success in both men's and mixed doubles.
 In the men's doubles he has been paired with Chai Biao, Fu Haifeng, Lu Kai, Liu Cheng and Ou Xuanyi; while in the mixed doubles he has been paired with Lu Lu, Tang Jinhua, Zhao Yunlei and Li Yinhui.